machyve/xhyve/README.md

   - make it not require root
   - unify TAP and vmnet backends
   - performance: send/receive more than a single packet at a time
-- ACPI tables don't work
-  - bhyve creates ASL on the fly and then calls out to an ASL compiler (iasl) on every VM boot to create the DSDT:
-      - remove dependency on iasl by creating AML bytecode directly
-      - shouldn't be to hard since we we are only interested in a very small subset of ASL
 - virtio_rnd:
   - is untested
 - remove explicit state transitions: